 Frederick loved to paint in the open air, and travelled extensively to find the perfect locations.
 He had a long association with the Royal Academy, and was appointed chairman of the academy’s exhibition committee between 1976 to 1987.
 He died on the 31st August 2009.

 Frederick Gore is best known as a landscape painter, but he was also influenced by post-impressionist and abstract styles.
-His richly-coloured Mediterranean scenes in a post-impressionist style are amongst the most typical and sought after of his work, and also of interest are scenes painted in Greece which he first visited in the 1930s.
+His richly-coloured Mediterranean scenes in a post-impressionist style are amongst the most typical and sought after of his work, also of interest are scenes painted in Greece which he first visited in the 1930s.
 He made the first of many visits to New York in 1980, and there’s a buoyant market for his strong, bold documentations of contemporary life in the USA.
-As with all artwork, the value of Frederick Gore’s work varies a little according to the provenance, media, size and subject matter.
-At Peter Wilson’s, our in-house expert Stephen Sparrow has years of experience in assessing and valuing Frederick Gore’s paintings, so do get in touch if you’d like to learn more about a piece you own, or discuss a potential sale or valuation.
+At Wilson55, our in-house expert Stephen Sparrow has years of experience in assessing and valuing Frederick Gore’s paintings, so do get in touch if you’d like to learn more about a piece you own, or discuss a potential sale or valuation.

 Never miss out - sign up for our Lot Alerts and find the lots you're looking for.

 The knowledge and passion of our experienced team enables us to achieve top prices for our vendors.
 For a free, no-obligation valuation complete the form below or click to find out how to sell in our auctions.